hightouchio/passage/README.md

 ## What is passage?
 passage is a service for programmatically creating and managing [SSH tunnels](https://www.ssh.com/academy/ssh/tunneling).
 The primary use case is to serve as a secure bridge between SaaS providers and services that need to be accessed within customer networks.
 Passage acts both as a management API, and as a daemon which maintains the tunnels themselves.

-### Standard vs Reverse
+### Normal vs Reverse
-With **Standard** tunnels, Passage acts as an SSH client, opening an SSH connection to an internet-facing remote bastion server, then from there opening an upstream connection to a private service within the remote network.
+With **Normal** tunnels, Passage acts as an SSH client, opening an SSH connection to an internet-facing remote bastion server, then from there opening an upstream connection to a private service within the remote network.

 With **Reverse** tunnels, Passage acts as an SSH server, allowing remote clients to forward a local port from a hidden server to a dedicated port on the Passage instance, therefore achieving a tunnel without requiring a remote bastion server to be exposed to inbound traffic from the internet.